daenvil/MarkdownLabel/addons/markdownlabel/README.md

 - You can use the rest of its properties as normal.

 You can still use BBCode tags that don't have a Markdown equivalent, such as `[color=green]underlined text[/color]`, allowing you to have the full functionality of RichTextLabel with the simplicity and readibility of Markdown.

+You can access the in-editor documentation in Godot by going to "Help" > "Search Help" and search for MarkdownLabel.

 ![An example of the node being used to display this Markdown file](addons/markdownlabel/assets/screenshot.png "An example of the node being used to display this Markdown file")
 *An example of the node being used to display this Markdown file.*